king-11/blog/content/posts/goroutines/index.md

 ---
 title: Goroutines
 date: 2023-12-24
-description: Goroutines or lightweight threads are a powerful concurrency feature of go that allows us to perform concurrent operations with elegant design patters revolving around channels and mutexes
+description: Goroutines or lightweight threads are a powerful concurrency feature of go that allows us to perform concurrent operations with elegant design patterns revolving around channels and mutexes
 tags:
   - tech
   - language